eth-sri/soltix/README.md

 To process side effects in ++ and -- operators, the expression is not evaluated as it is built, but only once it has been fully constructed.
 This is needed to know whether a sub-expression involving side effects is actually evaluated, since it could also be an operand in a short-circuiting ||, && or ?: context.
+To allow for a fully constructed expression to be evaluated without faults, undefined operations (such as division-by-0) are not discarded, but fixed up - by inserting additional operators to correct invalid operands - and reevaluated.

-Function calls are simulated using the expression evaluator by realizing them as hidden sub-expressions for their evaluation, which are emitted as argument to a single "return" statement in the Solidity code output to implement the called function.
+Function calls are simulated using the expression evaluator.
+Internally, a function is realized as a sub-expression that combines the function arguments using operators, and can thus be evaluated as part of the larger expression containing the function call.
+Externally, the expression realizing the function is emitted in a function definition as argument to a single "return" statement for the callee in the Solidity code - with corresponding argument aliases.

-The profiling step is implemented by emitting events to transmit variable state to the event log file, which can then be read into the ECTF application - along with the original contract - to produce the mutated programs.
+The profiling step is implemented by emitting events to transmit variable state to the event log file, which can then be read into the SOLTIX application - along with the original contract - to produce the mutated programs.
 As mentioned earlier, this only pertains to "complete" contracts, since assignment sequence program mutations are created in the same iteration as the original contract because its expected semantics are